yangyi02/proxemics-recognition/README.md

 ## Using the code

 1. Download the PROXMEMICS dataset(89MB) and INRIA Person dataset(59MB), put them into data/PROXEMICS and data/INRIA respectively.
-Or you can call ``bash download_data.sh''.
+Or you can call `bash download_data.sh'.
 2. Start matlab
 3. Run the 'compile' script to compile the helper functions. (you may want to edit compile.m to use a different convolution  routine depending on your system)
 4. Run 'PROX_demo' to see an example of the complete system for training and detecting one particular proxemics.